Speaking about IT leadership in public forums can build your credentials, network, and personal brand. Here's how to get started.

 Most of us have seen the statistic that many people's greatest fear is public speaking.
 Standing in front of hundreds of expectant eyes can certainly be nerve-wracking, but it's also a highly effective way to build your personal brand.
 When commanding the stage, you have an opportunity not only to present your thoughts, but also show your ability to exert executive presence, a key trait for your current or future leadership roles.
 Counterintuitively, public speaking is the ultimate tool for introverts.
 An effective presentation favors the well-prepared, objections from the audience are usually minimal, and after a compelling talk you'll have the crowd coming to you rather than uncomfortably working the room.

 Speaking also allows you to quickly test new ideas or concepts you're considering in a relatively low-risk environment.
 While it might be momentarily painful, I'd prefer to get an hour or two of negative feedback about a new approach to my work rather than test that new approach in the field and put my company at risk.
+(Note: This article about public speaking is available as a free PDF download.)

 Finding a venue